pcardotatgit/XDR_Workflows_and_Stuffs/8-detect_and_alert_workflow_lab/readme.md

 The alerting system is Webex Team.
 And actually a Webex Team Bot.

-The workflow must be triggered from the pivot menu that appears when we click right on the sha256 value we put in a casebook.
+The workflow must be triggered from the pivot menu that appears when we right click on the sha256 value we put in a casebook.

 1. We must pass the sha256 value to the workflow
 2. We must check if the observable is a sha256 and nothing else and if is not empty.
 We will use the SecureX Threat Response inspect API for this.
 And for this we must ask for an authentication token to SecureX.
-3. If the observable is valid an not empty then we will query Cisco Secure Endpoint to get the list of all endpoints that had an security event for the sha256.
+3. If the observable is valid an not empty then we will query Cisco Secure Endpoint to get the list of all endpoints that had any security events which invovled this sha256.
 4. Then we will parse the JSON result we received from Cisco Secure Endpoint.
-We will extract infected machine hostnames
+We will extract all infected machine hostnames
 5. We will then built a text message to be sent into our alert webex team room.
-6. We will send the resulting message webex team.
+6. We will send the resulting message to the Alert Webex Team Room.

 ## Prerequisits

-To be able to create this workflow example you need.
+To be able to create this workflow we need.

 - A Cisco Secure Account .
 No need to have protected machines attached to it as we are going to use AMP4E demo data.
 - A Webex Team Account